Experienced psychologists registered with the Australian Health and Practitioner Regulation Agency (AHPRA)

 Meet Our Team

-We are a team of experience and registered Psychologists who have Masters or Doctoral level training in clinical, counselling and forensic treatment and assessments.
+We are a team of experienced and skilled Psychologists who have Masters or Doctoral level training in clinical, child, counselling and forensic treatment and assessments.

-Our staff have worked in a range of fields such as the Department of Justice, Department of Human Services, forensic and clinical inpatient and outpatient services, trauma support services and University psychological services.
+Our staff have worked in a range of fields such as the Department of Justice, Department of Human Services, Schools, clinical inpatient and outpatient services, trauma support services and University psychological services.